elastest/elastest-toolbox/docs/index.md

 This repository contains the needed tools to install and execute ElasTest Platform.
 At the moment, the only way to start the ElasTest Platform is in a single machine with Docker installed.
 In the near future, ElasTest Platform could be installed and executed in a cluster of machines or in a cloud provider (public or private).

+It's recommended to follow the documentation of the main web: [https://elastest.io/docs](https://elastest.io/docs)

 ## System Requirements

 To install and execute ElasTest you can use any mayor operating systema (linux, windows or mac) with Docker installed.
 To install Docker CE (Community Edition), please follow the [official installation instructions](https://docs.docker.com/engine/installation/).